michael-jacobs/michael-jacobs.github.io/_pages/recentprojects.md

 ## The Organisation for Economic Cooperation and Development (OECD)
 ### Public Governance directorate
 *(MAR 2020 – OCT 2020)*
-I managed and analysed a series of pilot surveys conducted internationally to assess factors that impact on the engagement of National Civil Servants administering European Union Development funds:
+I managed and analysed a series of pilot surveys conducted internationally to assess factors that impact on the engagement of National Civil Servants administering European Union Development funds.
-* Designed, implemented and tested online multi-lingual survey in collaboration with OECD staff and representatives of national administrations.
-Administered surveys, monitoring participation rates on an on-going basis.
-* Developed automated analysis tools, aggregating survey results according to main drivers of staff engagement, examining linkages between engagement and performance.
-* Drafted summary reports and related data visualisations, highlighting key survey results and areas for further study.
-* Examined the quality of the survey instrument, underlining the key questions and indicators and making recommendations regarding updates to future surveys

 > "Michael added much value to our project analysing employee data in three countries.
 He provided insights into our methods and results, was extremely
 > responsive to changing needs and requests, and delivered high quality analysis.
 The project would not have been possible without Michael's contributions and